juvalen/mongo-docker/README.md

 ## Install Docker swarm using ansible

-Write external addresses of master and workers in `./hosts` file:
+Write external addresses of master and workers in `./hosts` file.
+Change shown public addresses accordingly in hosts and private addresses in `playbook.yml` to yours.

 ```
 [masters]